Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 It was hard for me to find the right level of details or scope with regard to the wide-range of this topic.

 *The following objectives are excluded (of scope):
-Azure AD B2C and Azure AD Domain Services will not be described in this blog post.*
+Azure AD B2C, Azure AD Domain Services and Microsoft Information Protection (AIP/MIP) will not be described in this blog post.*

 *Note: Microsoft announced many product name changes at the Ignite 2020.
 I've used all new product names in this article and partly point out the previous product names.
 A good overview of all name changes are written [in this blog post by Microsoft](https://techcommunity.microsoft.com/t5/itops-talk-blog/microsoft-365-and-azure-security-product-name-changes/ba-p/1719167).*